matmuz/Selenium/README.md

 This is my first automation project which is based on Sii's example app (PrestaShop).
 The purpose of this project is to show a sample of my code using Java and Selenium - a testing framework in this case.
 Feel free to use it, but keep it mind that at this moment it is being constantly updated and developed (which includes fixes and refactoring).

+### Important!
+### At this moment the app is down.
+When the app is up and running again tests can be used.

 To run tests (Java and Maven required!):

  From an IDE: